- Indent new paragraphs with tabs, no blank lines

 - Avoid inserting empty paragraphs to format page layout, etc.

-We only accept contributions in MS Word, RTF, or plain text.
+We only accept contributions in MS Word.
 No PDF, please.

-Each article should contain the following at the beginning:
+Each article should contain the following items on a separate page:

 - Abstract (no more than 200 words)